The smear campaign against Jeremy Corbyn

 The March edition of Village reported why claims by Jan Sarkocy, a former Czech spy who had served as a diplomat in the UK in the 1980s, that Jeremy Corbyn had been recruited by the Soviet Union as a spy, were groundless.
 It pointed to an official statement issued by Radek Schovánek, a Czech Republic Defence Ministry official, who has responsibility for examining the old StB spy files, which confirmed that Corbyn was not a traitor.

-At the time, it did not look like Sarkocy’s allegation had gained traction except with a few Blimps in the shires.
-However, the combination of Sarkocy’s smear and the subsequent controversy about the attempted assassination of Sergei Skripal, 66, and his daughter Yulia, 33, in Salisbury, England, has seen Corbyn’s rat- ings take a tumble in the polls.
-The Labour leader has been made to look unpatriotic in the eyes of many middle-ground UK voters for questioning the line being put out by the Conservatives that the Skripals had been attacked by the Russian intelligence service, the FSB.
+At the time, it did not look like Sarkocy’s allegation had gained traction except with the Tory yeomanry in the shires.
+However, the combination of Sarkocy’s smear and the subsequent controversy about the attempted assassination of Sergei Skripal, 66, and his daughter Yulia, 33, in Salisbury, England, saw Corbyn’s ratings take a tumble in the polls.
+The Labour leader was made to look unpatriotic in the eyes of many middle-ground UK voters for questioning the line being put out by the Conservatives that the Skripals had been attacked by the Russian intelligence service, the FSB.

 A lot of BZ

-It has now emerged that the nerve agent Novichok was not the only compound involved in the attack on the Skripals.
+One of the unresolved issues lies in the fact that Novichok was not the only compound involved in the attack on the Skripals.
 According to the independent Swiss-state Spiez laboratory, traces of a toxin known as 3-Quinuclidinyl benzilate, or BZ, were found in the substance which felled the Skripals.

 The sample taken from the Skripal attack was collected by British scientists who turned it over to the Organisation for the Prohibition of the Chemical weapons (OPCW) which then passed it to the Spiez laboratory in Switzerland.